Breamore House and Countryside Museum a wonderful New Forest day out.

 The batterie de cuisine holds a magnificent array of copper used over the last century or more.

-There are a couple of real treasures in the kitchen.
+There are a couple of real treasures in the kitchen of Breamore House Museum New Forest.

 The cone of sugar was presented by Tate and Lyle.